 The majority of cases are straightforward committal hearing cases.

 A matter that is not what I would call straightforward could cost you about $6,600 inc GST.

 You can find out in a free first interview if your committal hearing is going to be straightforward or not – it will cost you nothing to find this out in the circumstances of your case.

-No reasonable lawyer can give you a cost estimate for a not guilty plea in the District Criminal Court until they know of the nature of the charges, the facts that are alleged against you and the issues in dispute.
+No reasonable criminal lawyer can give you a cost estimate for a not guilty plea in the District Criminal Court until they know of the nature of the charges, the facts that are alleged against you and the issues in dispute.
 Criminal law defence cases can be presented in very many ways.
-Whether or not you are going to elect to have your matter dealt with by a Judge and Jury or by a Judge unassisted by a Jury will also make a significant difference to the length of the trial and so to your legal costs.
+Whether or not you are going to elect to have your matter dealt with by a Judge and Jury or by a Judge unassisted by a Jury will also make a significant difference to the length of the trial and therefore to your legal costs.
 Lastly, you would normally have a specialist criminal law barrister to present your case in court.
 Barristers’ costs are highly negotiable, depending upon their seniority and experience.

 Any estimate given to you without knowing all the above information would be highly misleading.
 Please take advantage of our no obligation free first interview.
 Come in, get to know me and allow me to give you some suggestions for dealing with your matter and a more accurate estimate of your legal cost for a not guilty plea in the District Criminal Court.